Library Juice Press Annual Paper Contest

 The winning paper, and possibly a number of honorable mentions, are announced on October 1st.

-Papers will be judged by a committee selected for their accomplishments in the field, and in order to represent a range of perspectives.
+Papers will be judged by a committee selected for their accomplishments in the field.
 The jury uses a blind process in which identifying information is removed from the submitted papers.

 Although we are a publisher, submission of a paper for this award in itself does not imply any transfer, licensing, or sharing of your publication rights.